g8os/EFBD/docs/commandlinetool/usage.md

 ```

 Note that the examples below don't show all available flags.
-Please use `g8stor [command] --help` to see the flags of a specific command,
+Please use `zeroctl [command] --help` to see the flags of a specific command,
-`g8stor copy vdisk --help` will for example show all information available for the
+`zeroctl copy vdisk --help` will for example show all information available for the
 command used to copy a vdisk.

 ## Copy a vdisk